sonamdo/NewsTrackerApp/README.md

 5. Updated domain name and change dyno type for faster loading

-Built with React, Firebase, and deployed to Heroku with Node.js : https://news-tracker-app.herokuapp.com/
+Built with React, Firebase, and deployed to Heroku with Node.js : https://news-tracker-app.herokuapp.com/ [App Currently Disabled]

 News API which provides data from news websites: https://newsapi.org/